 - Grease and flour a 28 cm (11 inch) cake bundt form or a 26 – 28 cm round baking tin and sprinkle some flour.

 - Pour in the mixture and bake in a preheated oven to 180o C / 350o F and bake for about one hour until the crust is golden brown.

 The idea of lining the muffin tin with phyllo was an original idea of mine several years ago, when I made the Sweet tyropita (Cheese Pie).
-The idea was not to use muffin cases but as was taking them to an event, in the end I put them in the muffin cases for a better presentation and to avoid greasing our hands.
+You do not need to use muffin cases but as I was taking them to an event, in the end I put them in the muffin cases for a better presentation and to avoid greasing our hands.